All Episodes

 That had to be 19.

-Whenever Noriego's being forced out, so it was the first Bush term that would be between 88 and 92.
+Whenever Noriega was being forced out, it was the first Bush term.

-That was, I understand that feminism was uh getting its hooks, roots, dug deep and so forth, but it wasn't to the degree now that people are afraid to even whisper anything.
+But it wasn't to the degree now that people are afraid to even whisper anything.

-And of course, that fear does not overcome me.
+Of course, that fear does not overcome me.

 I haven't changed.

-But everybody else is pulls back, doesn't say what they really think many times, especially with other people around, particularly if they're people they don't know.
+But everybody else pulls back, doesn't say what they really think many times, especially with other people around, particularly if they're people they don't know.

-Um the political correctness is working.
+So the political correctness is working.

 People are censoring themselves, not for any reason other than somebody might get mad and get offended and start raising hell or act like a little whining baby or what have you.

-Well, back then, 1990, let's say, so that's 21 years ago, it was funny.
+So back then, 1990, let's say, so that's 21 years ago, was funny.

-It was ripoaringly funny.
+It was riproaringly funny.

-Today, you sort of see the staff.
+Today, you should see the staff.

-1990, do it!
+In 1990, do it.

 Yeah, keep on.

-That's funny as don't do it right in just 21 years.
+Don't do it in just 21 years.

 This is Dahlia Lithwick.

-Now, I I know this name from somewhere.
+I know this name from somewhere.

 She writes somewhere.

-Uh she was on Rachel Maddow's show on PMS NBC last night.
+She was on Rachel Maddow's show on PMS NBC last night.

-This crash hour told friends, they're beginning to worry, and all the scrutiny might keep the other women from appearing publicly with her.
+This crash hour told friends they're beginning to worry and all the scrutiny might keep the other women from appearing publicly with her.

 Why appear together?